2.2.3 Living without chronic dysbiosis

 Lungs: nebuliser, 1-2 mL.

-Vagina: add to a 5ml vaginal douche and elevate hips/legs for 15 ;minutes, while laying down, or place moistened, unopened capsule deep into fornix and allow to dissolve.
+Vagina: add to a 5ml vaginal douche and elevate hips/legs for 15 minutes, while laying down, or place recently moistened, unopened capsule deep into fornix and allow it to dissolve.

 Lower GI tract: use a probiotic rectal syringe (no tip) with <50mL of water, then “down dog” yoga pose for 15 mins to bypass stomach acid.
 Achieves a similar colonisation rate to FMT.